-28. Power of the Board to Convene
+28. Power of the Board to Convene and Use of Technology

-By a resolution of the Board, the Board may call a general meeting of the company to be convened at the time and place or places (including at two or more venues using technology that gives shareholders a reasonable opportunity to participate) and in the manner determined by the Board.
-No shareholder may convene a general meeting of the company except where entitled under the Corporations Act to do so.
-By resolution of the Board any general meeting may be cancelled or postponed prior to the date on which it is to be held, except where the cancellation or postponement would be contrary to the Corporations Act.
-The Board may give notice of cancellation or postponement as it determines, but any failure to give notice of cancellation or postponement does not invalidate the cancellation or postponement or any resolution passed at a postponed meeting.
+- By a resolution of the Board, the Board may call a general meeting of the company to be convened at the time and place or places-venues (including at two or more venues using technology that gives shareholders as a whole a reasonable opportunity to participate) and in the manner determined by the Board. - No shareholder may convene a general meeting of the company except where entitled under the Corporations Act to do so.- By resolution of the Board any general meeting may be cancelled or postponed prior to the date on which it is to be held, except where the cancellation or postponement would be contrary to the Corporations Act.- The Board may give notice of cancellation or postponement as it determines, but any failure to give notice of cancellation or postponement does not invalidate the cancellation or postponement or any resolution passed at a postponed meeting. - (c) The company may hold a meeting of shareholders at two or more venues using any technology that gives the shareholders as a whole a reasonable opportunity to participate. - (d) If, before or during a general meeting, any technical difficulty occurs where all shareholders may not be able to participate, the chair of the meeting may: